hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 }
 ```

 The `count` property on the `Collection` protocol returns `Int`, so the type of the expression `(t.count...)` is notionally `(Int...)`, with a hidden count type that ascribes the length of the resulting tuple to `T`.
 When a pack expansion type is constructed, the count type is chosen to be one of the pack type parameters referenced from the pattern type.
 Count types are substituted using the same rules as parent types.
-A pack expansion type with a concrete pattern type (one that does not reference any type pack parameters) can be formed, but it cannot be written in source.
+A pack expansion type with a concrete pattern type (one that does not reference any type parameter packs) can be formed, but it cannot be written in source.

 ### Type matching